Amy Adams to star in Netflix Walmart drama

-Kings of America will see the Sharp Objects star reunited with Vice director Adam McKay, with whom she also previously worked with on Talledega Nights: The Ballad of Ricky Bobby.
+Kings of America will see Adams reunited with director Adam McKay, who she worked with on Vice and Talledega Nights: The Ballad of Ricky Bobby.

 The series focuses on the biggest class action lawsuit in US history, which was brought against Walmart by a saleswoman.